AalyaSharaf/intro-to-IM/finalProject/README.md

 ### Project Progress

+Note that any further details on the project can be found on [this page](https://github.com/AalyaSharaf/intro-to-IM/blob/master/finalProject/journal.md)

 #### Day 1
 - Since the midterm project, I feel like my understanding of processing has improved and it has become easier to use than it was at the beginning of the year so that was where I decided to start my project.
 - The first thing I did was work on creating different game screens to transition between